pisani/RESTTemplate/README.md

 	```

 7. Specify additional Routes.
-8. Specify an Maps for the Dispatch class.
+8. Specify any Maps for the Dispatch class.
 9. Click FINISH to generate a dispatch class.
 Note that the generated class is NOT Saved automatically for you.